 A raised bed is a great outdoor choice since it allows free airflow, and also keeps your Fido off of a cold or wet surface.
 This bed from K&H comes in three sizes - the smaller has 18-cm, and the larger has 22-cm long legs.
 The bed arrives disassembled, but its installation is a no-brainer.
 No tools or screws are needed, only a few minutes of your time.
 The ease of assembly makes this bed great for camping trips.
 It also comes with a carry bag which is quite handy.

-And if the bed gets dirty don’t worry, a simple handwash with soap will do the trick.
+If the bed gets dirty don’t worry, a simple hand-wash with soap will do the trick.
 Just let it air dry and it will be like new.

-This bed has a cedar poly-fill which is so soft to the touch, your pooch will feel like sleeping on clouds.
-The cover on this bed features Sherpa interior and microsuede exterior, both super soft to the touch.
-These materials are also easy to clean.
-They’re stain-resistant and water-repellent, and can be washed in the machine.
+This bed has a cedar poly-fill which is extremely soft to the touch, your pooch will feel like they're sleeping on clouds.
+The cover features Sherpa interior and microsuede exterior, both super soft to the touch.
+These materials are also easy to clean, stain-resistant and water-repellent, and can be machine washed.
 Remove the zippable cover and do a cold wash, then let it air dry.
 There’s tubing that holds up the hood of the bed, and it should be removed before washing, then reinserted after the bed is dry.

-There’s a one-year warranty that covers manufacturing defects that impact the functioning of the bed.
+There’s also a one-year warranty that covers manufacturing defects that impact the functioning of the bed.

 This dog bed from AKC was designed to fit all kinds of crates, kennels, and dog houses.
-After all, your pet deserves to be comfortable inside the crate too.
-Plus, crate training can be much easier if the dog actually likes the sleeping space in there.
+After all, your pet deserves to be comfortable inside their crate.
+Plus, crate training can be much easier if your dog actually likes their sleeping space.